eclipse-archived/codewind-docs/docs/_documentations/metrics-dashboard.md

 ## Interpreting the annotation tooltip

-After you start the load test and the test completes, view the source code.
+After you start the load test, and the test completes, view the source code.
 Theia and VS Code display an annotation tooltip with a specified message in a similar format to the following example:

 ```
 Function app.get() was the running function in 0.58% of samples.